mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_MVC/1_Models.markdown

 #### Destroying

-You can destroy database records with the method destroy!, this work much like AR.
+You can destroy database records with the method `destroy`, this work much like AR.

     bad_comment = Comment.first
     bad_comment.destroy